reactgraphqlacademy/thinking-in-react/README.md

 ## Exercise

 Before you start, there are two types of components [Functional Components and Class Comonents](https://reactjs.org/docs/components-and-props.html#functional-and-class-components).
-Use a Functional component if your component doesn't have state.
+Try to use a Functional component if your component doesn't have state.

 ### Tasks